ForeverPs/OPPO_6G_Data_Generation/README.md

 ## Data Augmentation Scheme
 - Complex number is special : `a+bj` has a same square similarity with `-a-bj`, `b-aj` and `-b+aj`
 - With the strategy above, you can quadruple the amount of training data compared to the raw.
-- We randomly scale the data with a factor between 0.8~1.2, random gaussian noise with `mean`=0 and `std`=1e-4 is adopted.
+- We randomly scale the data with a factor between 0.8~1.2, random gaussian noise with `mean` equals to 0 and `std` equals to 1e-4 are adopted.

 ## Architectures
 - Auto encoder with reconstruction loss.